 As we adapt to our new lifestyle, our goal is to make spending money as difficult as possible.

 This way, we can finally stop us from stealing money from ourselves.

 Removing all your cards from online retail shops is an absolute must for this.

-I remember when surfing Amazon in my bedroom upstairs.
+I remember when I was surfing Amazon in my bedroom upstairs.

 Out of old habits, I was about to buy an item.

-The transaction didn’t go through because I had removed my card (and forgot about it).
+The transaction didn’t go through because I had removed my card (and forgotten about it).
 And I couldn’t trouble myself to go downstairs and grab my purse.

 Removing your cards from retail online shops works!

 If you feel you really need a particular item, give yourself a few days to think it through.